-Reduces the size of a cluster by removing one or more nodes.
-The number of nodes removed depends on the K-safety factor.
+Begins the resize process for reducing the size of a K-safe cluster.
 See Section 9.3.2, "Removing Nodes with Elastic Scaling" for more information on resizing clusters.
-Without any action qualifiers, the voltadmin resize command tests to ensure a resize is possible, reports which nodes will be removed, and starts the resize process There are two options that affect how the resizing is performed:
+The following qualifiers affect what actions are taken.
+Without qualifiers, the command tests to ensure a resize is possible, reports which nodes will be removed, and prompts before starting the resize process.